 Many wildfires in BC occur far from the City of Kamloops, but as we’ve learned in the summer of 2021, wildfires can threaten homes, businesses and infrastructure within city limits.
-Help keep your family safe by knowing what to do before, during, and after a wildfire.

 - Develop your emergency plan, keep it up to date, and review it with members of your household